Namingha Institute

 So named for the Namingha family, who believe deeply in giving back to the community by aiding and nurturing young artists, the Namingha Institute celebrates the region’s diverse artistry.
-Supported in part by the Philip M. Smith Trust, each year this residency provides selected art students with a challenging and stimulating environment to explore their artistic interests through various media.
+Supported in part by the Philip M. Smith Trust, each year this residency provides selected artists with a challenging and stimulating environment to explore their artistic interests through various media.
 During the residency students have opportunities to work with master artists, tour MNA’s Platinum LEED Certified Easton Collection Center, and pull inspiration from the beauty and diversity of the Colorado Plateau.

 About the Master Artists